Should I deploy Camel inside the ActiveMQ broker or in another application

 Whether you deploy the Enterprise Integration Patterns inside the ActiveMQ Broker or in a separate application depends on your requirements.

-- Its a single JVM so less moving parts and you're less likely to forget to deploy something
+It is a single JVM so less moving parts and you’re less likely to forget to deploy something.

-- its easier to deploy loads of JVMs containing the EIP routing rules to get better load balancing
+It is easier to deploy loads of JVMs containing the EIP routing rules to get better load balancing.

-- you can easily change your routing rules then stop/restart applications without having to restart your broker.
-Having said that since ActiveMQ supports [auto reconnection] its not such a big deal to bounce the Broker now and again to refresh routing rules.
-Note that at some point Camel will support auto-reload of routing rules on the fly without having to stop and reload the JVM so one day this won't be such a big benefit.
+You can easily change your routing rules then stop/restart applications without having to restart your broker.
+Having said that since ActiveMQ supports it’s not such a big deal to bounce the Broker now and again to refresh routing rules.
+Note that at some point Camel will support auto-reload of routing rules on the fly without having to stop and reload the JVM so one day this won’t be such a big benefit.